danipaBernales/danipaBernales/README.md

   <li>👯 I want to collaborate on cool projects based on innovative visual and inmersive proposals, which present challenges in data structuring and maintenance.</li>
   <li>🪂 I’m looking for help to improve my skills about data structuring and modeling.
 Advanced Python too.</li>
   <li>🎓 Ask me about BTL marketing and international trade and its system.
 I'm passionate about it and I can talk about different related topics for hours... even days.
 Maybe    you can learn something new.</li>
   <li>😜 Fun fact: I have proficiency in shitty small ventures not related to web or software development.
-I had a lot and I really don't know how.
-Or why, but they rocked!</li>
+I had a lot and I really don't know why.
+Or how, but they rocked!</li>
   <li>🌎 Based in Chile but I can move!</li>
   <li>📚 EN | ES | et un peu de FR</li>
 </ul>